The properties of the $S$-wave $D_s\bar{D}_s$ bound state: Numerical results

-Then, we can solve the BS equation (\ref{three-BS}) numerically.
-We discretize the integral equation (\ref{three-BS}) into a matrix eigenvalue equation by the Gaussian quadrature method.
-For each trial set of values of the coupling constant $g_{D_sD_s\phi}$, the parameter $\alpha$ and the binding energy $E_b$ of the $D_s\bar{D}_s$ system (which is defined as $E_b=m_{D_s}+m_{\bar{D}_s}-E$ and varies from 0 to 30 MeV), we will obtain all the eigenvalues of this eigenvalue equation.
-The set of values of $g_{D_sD_s\phi}$, $\alpha$ and $E_b$ leading to the eigenvalue closest to 1.0 will be selected out.
-The values of $g_{D_sD_s\phi}$ and $\alpha$ for the possible bound states with the bounding energy $E_b=5$ MeV, 15 MeV, and 30 MeV are presented in Fig. \ref{DsDs}.
-From Fig. \ref{DsDs} we can find that for a definite coupling constant $g_{D_s\bar{D}_s\phi}$, the lager binding energy the larger parameter $\alpha$ is required.
-Through our study we have also found that the $D_s\bar{D}_s$ system would be unable to be formed as a bound state if only the contribution of $\phi$ or $J/\psi$ exchange were considered.
+We then solve the BS equation (\ref{three-BS}) numerically by discretizing it into a matrix eigenvalue equation using the Gaussian quadrature method.
+For each trial set of values of the coupling constant $g_{D_sD_s\phi}$, the parameter $\alpha$, and the binding energy $E_b$ of the $D_s\bar{D}_s$ system (defined as $E_b=m_{D_s}+m_{\bar{D}_s}-E$ and varying from 0 to 15 MeV), we obtain all eigenvalues of this equation.
+The set of values of $g_{D_sD_s\phi}$, $\alpha$, and $E_b$ that yields the eigenvalue closest to 1.0 is selected.
+We find that for a very small coupling constant $g_{D_sD_s\phi}$, a very large parameter $\alpha$ is required for a bound state to exist.
+Therefore, we choose $g_{D_sD_s\phi}$ in the interval of (2–3.89) for our analysis.
+The values of $g_{D_sD_s\phi}$ and $\alpha$ for possible bound states with binding energies $E_b=1$ MeV, $E_b=5$ MeV, and $E_b=15$ MeV are presented in Fig. \ref{DsDs}.
+From Fig. \ref{DsDs}, we observe that for a given coupling constant $g_{D_sD_s\phi}$, a larger binding energy requires a larger value of the parameter $\alpha$.
+Additionally, our study reveals that the $D_s\bar{D}_s$ system cannot form a bound state if only the contribution of $\phi$ or $J/\psi$ exchange is considered.

-With the obtained numerical results for the $D_s\bar{D}_s$ bound state wave functions, the partial decay widths of the $D_s\bar{D}_s$ bound state can be calculated.
-The partial decay widths for the $D_s\bar{D}_s$ bound state to $D\bar{D}$, $\eta_c\eta$ and $J/\psi\omega$ final states are presented in Figs. \ref{DD}, \ref{EtacEta}, and \ref{JpsiOmega}, respectively.
-Our results indicate that these decay widths vary as the parameter $\alpha$ changes, and are sensitive to $\alpha$ in some regions.
-For the same parameter $\alpha$, the larger the binding energy, the larger the partial decay widths of the $D_s\bar{D}_s$ bound state.
+Based on the obtained numerical results for the $D_s\bar{D}_s$ bound state wave functions and the corresponding parameter $\alpha$, we calculate the partial decay widths of the $D_s\bar{D}_s$ bound state.
+The uncertainties from the coupling constants involved in the decay processes are considered.
+These coupling constants are derived via SU(3)-flavor symmetry, with symmetry breaking at the level of $\delta = 19\%$ \cite{Xie:2022lyw}.
+Following the approach in Ref. \cite{Ling:2021asz}, we estimate the uncertainty in the partial decay widths using $\Gamma = \Gamma(1+\delta)^2$.
+The partial decay widths for the $D_s\bar{D}_s$ bound state decaying into $D\bar{D}$, $\eta_c\eta$, and $J/\psi\omega$ final states are shown in Figs. \ref{DD}, \ref{EtacEta}, and \ref{JpsiOmega}, respectively.
+Our results show that these decay widths vary with the parameter $\alpha$ and are sensitive to $\alpha$ in some regions.
+Moreover, for a fixed value of $\alpha$, the partial decay widths of the $D_s\bar{D}_s$ bound state increase as the binding energy increases.